 Issues discussed by the Parent Council will necessarily focus on the interests of children and young people who will have views on what is being discussed.
 Pupils can also play a valuable role in helping promote the interest and involvement of parents in the school.

-How to involve children and young people in parent councils...
+How can children and young people become involved in parent councils?